 Skin tightening and liposuction are used in combination to give the upper arm areas a contoured appearance.
 Since the arm lift is a very complicated procedure, it’s best to choose an experienced cosmetic surgeon who has conducted these surgeries successfully in the past: Dr. David Davila.

-- If you do not have any pre-existing medical conditions that may increase risk to health if you have surgery
+If you do not have any pre-existing medical conditions that may increase the risk to health if you have surgery

 You will be given anesthesia before the surgery.
 The length of the incisions will depend on the amount of liposuction to be done and the amount of skin that has to be removed, which will be discussed during your consultation.
 To keep the incisions as unobtrusive as possible, they can either be long, extending from underarm to elbow, or be small, within the inside of the arm.